 For groups really wanting to embrace the great outdoors, wellness and get back to nature, Fforest is one of National Geographic’s top three glamping spots in the world (2017) and the in-house events team will help develop the perfect solution for groups of any size – a favourite of companies such as IKEA, Lululemon and Red Bull - they work with the best.

 Adventure and team building events can find the perfect home in the region too – internationally recognised TYF and Call of the Wild will develop programmes for a range of groups, their expert facilitators and trainers will lead teams through a plethora of activities – all with carefully crafted learning and messaging to ensure goals are met.
 Maybe even try coasteering – an adrenaline packed activity that was first developed in the region.

-Also home to vibrant Swansea – the second city of Wales – larger events and conferences can find their home in one of the large venues including Liberty Stadium with space for up to 660 guests or the new Swansea Digital Arena, soon to be completed, which will be a very exciting space for events of up to 3,500.
+Also home to vibrant Swansea – the second city of Wales – larger events and conferences can find their home in one of the large venues including the Swansea.com Stadium (formerly Liberty Stadium) with space for up to 660 guests or the new Swansea Digital Arena, soon to be completed, which will be a very exciting space for events of up to 3,500.

-As with every area of Wales, the West holds its own in Academia, Research and Development with Swansea University recognised as one of the top 30 research institutions in the UK and linked to global companies such as Rolls Royce, TATA Steel and BP.
-Swansea is also home to Marine Power Systems which leads the charge on the use of Wave Energy – the next big thing in renewable energy.
-With strength in construction, advanced manufacturing and life sciences, financial and professional services – the West offers planners the best combination of rural, coastal idyll and world leading technical and commercial innovation.
+As with every area of Wales, the West holds its own in Academia, research and development with Swansea University recognised as one of the top 30 research institutions in the UK and linked to global companies such as Rolls Royce, TATA Steel and BP.
+Swansea is also home to Marine Power Systems which leads the charge on the use of wave energy – the next big thing in renewable energy.
+With strength in construction, high level manufacturing and life sciences, financial and professional services – the West offers planners the best combination of rural, coastal idyll and world leading technical and commercial innovation.

-- Road being a 3½ hour drive from London and 2¾ hours from Birmingham.
+- road being a three and a half drive from London and two and three quarter hours from Birmingham;